Call toll free 877-386-0397

-There are reasons that our average halibut are 3 times bigger than Seward, Homer or Sitka!
-We are NOT limited to one halibut per day!
+There are reasons that our average halibut are 3 times bigger than Seward, Homer or Sitka.
 There is a reason that our king salmon catch rate is the highest in the state.
 There is a reason that our peak king salmon season is 3 months long while at most other locations the king salmon season is 3 or 4 weeks long at best.
 I will present the facts… the reasons.
 It is up to you to decide if this is an honest and compelling argument.
 If it is… it should trump any other reason to choose where to go for a great fishing experience at an Alaskan fishing lodge.
-They call them fishing lodges for a reason.
+They call them "fishing" lodges for a reason.
 People like to catch fish!
 That is supposed to be why you go there… to catch fish.
 There are many very fine hotels and restaurants in New York and London… but there are no fish in those waters… and everyone understands that.
-If you are going to a fishing lodge… your first concern should be… are there any fish there?…and what are the catch rates?
+If you are going to a "fishing" lodge… your first concern should be… are there any fish there?…and what are the catch rates?
 People don't understand that there are very few fish to catch at many locations in Alaska.
-They might have a masseuse and a world famous chef, an endorsement from a famous fishing celebrity… a Frank Lloyd Wright designed Lodge and genuine Lincoln Log bedroom furnishings… but don't you think that they might be trying to overcompensate for something?
+Some lodges have a masseuse and a world famous chef, an endorsement from a famous fishing celebrity… a Frank Lloyd Wright designed lodge and genuine Lincoln Log bedroom furnishings… but don't you think that they might be trying to overcompensate for something?

 This chart shows the annual migration of halibut and king salmon from the West, to the East, and then South down along the coastline to Southeast Alaska and British Columbia... then on to Washington...
 Oregon and finally California.
 This is the route they have taken for hundreds of thousands of years.
 The pathway is well defined, as commercial fisherman have chased these fish for over 100 years.
 When you study the charts and tables below… when you look at the facts… you will note that, year after year, some places catch many more fish that other places.
 They always will.
 These fish are creatures of habit.